time2fishman/distribution-sorting/distribution-sorting.md

 ***How can I guarantee that combining the buckets will yield a sorted list?***:

 This all boils down to whether or not you placed your items in the appropriate buckets.
-The rule is that every item in a bucket should be less than every item in a proceeding bucket.
+The rule is that every item in a bucket should be less than every item in a subsequent bucket.
 Once every bucket is sorted, you will see that the last item in every bucket is always less than the first item in the next bucket!

 <br>